-The Interreg Programme Slovenia - Croatia 2021-2027 is planning to select all operations via Calls for Proposals.
+The Interreg Programme Slovenia-Croatia 2021-2027 is planning to select all operations via Calls for Proposals.
 Therefore, no pre-identified operations of strategic importance have been embedded in the Programme.
-Nevertheless, operations of strategic importance contributing considerably to the visibility of the Programme will be identified in the course of implementation of the programme.
+Nevertheless, during programme implementation some projects within Priority 1 (SO 1.1 and SO 1.2), Priority 2 (SO 2.1) and Priority 3 (SO 3.1 and SO 3.2) may be identified as operations of strategic importance.
+Such projects will be highligted more and will receive specific communication support from MA and JS in programme events and publications produced by the programme.